COMS-BC3997-SP23/website-19ewalker/index.markdown

 layout: home
 ---
-## Find Food NYC
+# Find Food NYC

 For my project in COMS BC 3997, I plan to build a database-backed website that provides up-to-date, accessible information on food pantries, soup kitchens, food banks, and community fridges open in New York City.

-I'm excited to learn and grow my skills throughout this journey!
+Keep checking my site to stay updated on progress!